zk101/terraform/sysdev_mesh/README.md

 # Project - sysdev_mesh

-This project creates a VPC base over multiple regions and joins then using a custom mesh router.
+This project creates a VPC base over multiple regions and joins then using the tinc vpn mesh router.